-The International Trachoma Initiative (ITI) focuses on the elimination of blinding trachoma, an NTD of which 232 million people are at risk.
-To achieve the 2020 elimination goal, ITI collaborates with diverse agencies to implement the WHO-endorsed SAFE strategy for trachoma control and prevention.
+The International Trachoma Initiative (ITI) focuses on the elimination of trachoma as a public health problem, an NTD that threatens 232 million people with potential blindness.
+To achieve the 2020 elimination goal, ITI collaborates with diverse agencies to implement the World Health Organization-endorsed SAFE strategy for trachoma control and prevention.

 The Mectizan Donation Program works closely with public and private partners, including Merck* and GSK, to provide medicines to eliminate river blindness worldwide, and lymphatic filariasis in countries where the two diseases are co-endemic.

-The Neglected Tropical Diseases Support Center conducts research on tools and techniques to improve NTD control and elimination programs.
+The Neglected Tropical Diseases Support Center conducts research on tools and techniques to improve programs to eliminate five of the highest burn NTDs – lymphatic filariasis, river blindness, schistosomiasis, and soil-transmitted helminthes, and trachoma.
 This research addresses challenges in effectively scaling up programs and scaling down when goals are reached.